Overview

 Our Approach

 Preconstruction was anchored by the expertise of the engineering and BIM teams, who played a vital role in accurate budgeting and design modeling.
-Before installation, Brandt's teams developed and modeled a rack system in 3D, even producing a video to illustrate how the installation would proceed once the columns and racks were prepared.
+Before installation, our teams developed and modeled a rack system in 3D, even producing a video to illustrate how the installation would proceed once the columns and racks were prepared.
 This meticulous planning was a deciding factor in winning the project, though some adjustments were made post-award to meet electrical code requirements.

-The prefabrication of these columns at Brandt's North Texas fabrication shop marked a milestone in fabrication innovation.
+The prefabrication of these columns at our Dallas fabrication shop marked a milestone in fabrication innovation.
 Limited space within the columns required creative solutions to accommodate utilities such as chilled water, heating, domestic water, power, and fire protection systems.
 The team effectively routed these utilities through five openings ranging from two to six feet — pushing the boundaries of prefabrication in complex builds.
 The installation of the 40-foot prefabricated racks required precision coordination between our fabrication, field, and safety teams, exemplifying the detailed planning and flawless execution necessary for projects of this scale.

 Result

-• Successful Partnerships
+Successful Partnerships

 Owner: The National Medal of Honor Museum Foundation